 Risks are inevitable realities of everyday life.
-Construction projects, just like other projects or activities, are not immune to risks.
+Construction Project Management, just like other projects or activities, are not immune to risks.
 In fact, due to the nature of construction work, certain risks are expected; these include risks associated with:

 - Quality and Safety

 Before you proceed with construction projects, you need to know and understand the risks and Construction Project Management you are expected to encounter and make necessary arrangements to control them or manage their outcomes.
 This is the core of Risk Management.
 According to Sir Michael Latham, “No construction project is risk-free.
 Risk can be managed, minimized, shared, transferred, or accepted.
 It cannot be ignored.”

 Importance of a Risk Management Plan – Construction Project Management

 With this understanding that risks cannot be ignored, the first step is to prepare to address the risks ahead of time.
 In essence, you prepare a Project Risk Management Plan.
 This plan achieves the following objectives;